 - French Line (Lanark Highlands)

 There are few places more beautiful in the fall than Lanark Highlands.
 Known for its many tree-lined roads that wind and twist their way over hills and past wetlands, creeks, and rivers, Lanark Highlands is a pleasure to be during the autumn.
 Plan a drive down French Line Road in Lanark Highlands, off of Highway 511 and prepare to be amazed by the stunning natural beauty of this terrain in fall.
-A hidden gem in the rolling hills of Lanark County!
-Extend your trip with a hike to the top of the nearby Blueberry Mountain, one of the Seven Wonders of Lanark County, and get a bird’s-eye view of the vibrant fall colours in Lanark County.
+Extend your trip with a hike to the top of the nearby Blueberry Mountain, one of the Seven Wonders of Lanark County, and get a bird’s-eye view of the vibrant fall colours.

 - Harper Road (Tay Valley)